pawelngei/storyseedlibrary/content/essays/solarpunk-manifesto/index.en.md

 showAuthorBottom: true
 ---

-This manifesto was originally posted on re-des.org, which vanished from the Internet in summer 2025.
+This manifesto was originally posted on re-des.org, which vanished from the Internet in August 2025.

 ---